Utah Court Records

 - After an authorized agency screens the case and the prosecutor declines to press any charges

-- The statute of limitations has expired.
+- The statute of limitations for the crime has expired.

 Expunge an Arrest Record in Utah

-- If the suspect is found not guilty during the trial or the criminal trial's statute of limitations has expired.
+- If the suspect is found not guilty during the trial, or the criminal trial's statute of limitations has expired.

 - If the law enforcement agency does not file charges, the suspect may file an expungement petition.